Texas vs. Kansas NCAA Football Odds, Plays and Insights | November 13, 2021

 - The Jayhawks have been underdogs by 30.5 points or more two times this year and covered the spread once.

-- Kansas' games this season have hit the over on five of eight set point totals (62.5%).
+- Kansas' games this year have hit the over on five of eight set point totals (62.5%).

-- The Jayhawks have turned the ball over 10 times, four fewer times than the Longhorns have forced turnovers (14).
+- This season the Jayhawks have 10 turnovers, four fewer than the Longhorns have takeaways (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.